 This priority service enables users to have end-to-end priority on the landline network, historically offering users more than a 95 percentile call completion rate during periods of network congestion.
-DHS currently offers this service to over 310,000 users.
+CISA currently offers this service to over 310,000 users.
 For more information about GETS, visit the GETS program page.

 WPS is the wireless complement to GETS, providing users with priority communication over the wireless networks and offering users more than a 90 percentile call completion rate during higher call volumes.
-DHS currently offers this service to over 118,000 users.
+CISA currently offers this service to over 118,000 users.
 For more information about WPS, visit the WPS program page.

 TSP is a program that authorizes NS/EP organizations to receive priority repair and installation of vital voice and data circuits or other telecommunications services.
 TSP enables telecommunications carriers to prioritize the restoration, recovery and reconstitution of critical circuits and voice capabilities in the event of a disaster.
 For more information about TSP, visit the TSP program page.